johntmcintosh/xcunsign/README.md

 Fastlane has an action called `verify_xcode` which can be run as part of your `Fastfile` to ensure that the Xcode being used for the build is properly signed.

+## Installation

+To install the scripts, clone or download the repo, and then you can choose one of the following:

+1. Call the scripts directly
+2. Add the repo directory to your PATH
+3. Symlink the scripts into a directory in your path

+    ```
+    ln -s /usr/local/bin/xcunsign <repo_directory>/xcunsign
+    ln -s /usr/local/bin/xcrestore <repo_directory>/xcrestore
+    ```

 ## Usage

 To unsign, call the script, passing in the version of Xcode that you want to unsign.
 The script will find the copy of Xcode in the `/Applications` directory with that version, and run [`unsign`](https://github.com/steakknife/unsign) on it.
 It will keep a copy of the original signed binary as `Xcode.signed` and then replace the `Xcode` binary with `Xcode.unsigned`.